ellierewind/AHK/README.md

 ### Premiere Pro  - Easy Presets

 Easily add effects presets in Premiere Pro using the `preset()` function.
-This is function/script is from TaranVH.
-Please click on the credits below to learn more.

 This functionality was created by [TaranVH](https://github.com/TaranVH/2nd-keyboard)